FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Report.md

 2. On case _escalated_ or _urgent_ item: \
 Contact: Box CEO
-    1. receives executive summary.
+    1. Send executive summary.

 3. On case of _48H+ unresolved_ breach: \
 Contact: Box CEO
-    1. receive executive summary.
+    1. Send executive summary.

 On use of __playbook__:
 Third-Party MSSP must a receive full report, with actionable items included.